-Unilever Nigeria Lauds Outstanding Drivers, Advocates Zero Road Fatality for Transporters' Safety
+Unilever Nigeria lauds outstanding drivers, advocates zero road fatality for transporters' safety

 Unilever’s Africa Safety, Health, and Environment Manager, Mahlatse Lekalakala, noted the profound impact of the annual safety week on the company’s zero-fatality initiative.
 “Over the past four years, this initiative has significantly contributed to our drive for zero fatalities.
 We have seen encouraging results and I commend our transportation partners for embracing and upholding safety standards within and beyond our facilities.”
 He said.

-Among the transporters recognised this year is, Alexander Ogunrinde from Oritsetimeyin Logistics Ltd. (OLL) who secured the overall best performance drivers award.
+Among the transporters recognised this year are, Alexander Ogunrinde from Oritsetimeyin Logistics Ltd. (OLL) who secured the overall best performance drivers award.

 About UNILEVER